hughestu/MATLAB-Binance-API/README.md

 All user functions are scoped to either pub.* (for the public endpoints) or spot.* (for the spot account endpoints).
 The functions' help documentation (e.g. `help spot.newOrder`) provide further info and, in all cases, at least one example showing how to use that function.

+### List of functions
+#### Public
+pub.aggTrades - returns public trade data for a specific symbol.

+pub.bookDepth - returns up to 5000 bid/ask prices and quantities for a symbol.

+pub.bookTicker - returns the best bid/ask price & qty for a symbol or symbols.

+pub.exchangeInfo - returns info about each symbol (permissions, filters, etc.).

+pub.getServerTime - returns the current Binance server timestamp.

+pub.historicalTrades - returns older market trades (up to 1000 per request).

+pub.price - returns the latest price for a symbol or symbols.

+pub.recentTrades - returns a list of recent trades for a specific symbol.

+#### Spot

+spot.accountInfo - returns the portfolio for a given account.

+spot.accountTradeList - returns your trades for a specific account and symbol.

+spot.allOrders - returns (open/filled) orders for a specific account and symbol.

+spot.cancelAllOrders - cancels all active orders on a symbol including OCO's.

+spot.cancelOrder - cancels an active order given a symbol and order id.

+spot.newOrder - creates an object for making orders of a given orderType (market, limit, stop-loss-limit, etc.).

+spot.openOrders - returns all open orders on a symbol.

+spot.queryOrder - querys an order's status.

+### Feedback

 If you've benefited from the code, please consider leaving a review/rating on my [FEX Submission](https://uk.mathworks.com/matlabcentral/fileexchange/95558-matlab-binance-api).